Manauri bajar

+History of Manauri

+According to local folklore and linguistic history, the word 'Manauri' is believed to have originated from 'Mahanuri' or 'Manahuri'—terms that, in the local Awadhi dialect, signified a 'Mahua market'(Madhuca indica Plant).
+This name had been in use here for centuries.
+However, during the British era—specifically around 1859, when the Prayagraj-Kanpur railway line was constructed and a station was established here—the British administration officially recorded the name as 'Manauri'.
+They chose this spelling for administrative convenience and ease of pronunciation, basing it on the 'h' sound that had faded from usage over time.

 Transportation

 Roadways

 Manauri bajar is well connected to Prayagraj and Kaushambi and other city by road.
 It situated in NH-2 (between Prayagraj and kanpur) and SH-95 (Till Sarai Aqil, Kaushambi).
 It serve the large number of Auto rickshaw and Buses for Prayagraj city and Kaushambi.